amorist/awesome/README.md

 - [triangle](https://github.com/esimov/triangle) - Convert images to computer generated art using delaunay triangulation.
 - [go-app](https://github.com/maxence-charriere/go-app) - A WebAssembly framework to build GUI with Go, HTML and CSS.
 - [up](https://github.com/apex/up) - Deploy infinitely scalable serverless apps, apis, and sites in seconds to AWS.
-- [caddy](https://github.com/caddyserver/caddy) - Fast, cross-platform HTTP/2 web server with automatic HTTPS
+- [caddy](https://github.com/caddyserver/caddy) - Fast, multi-platform web server with automatic HTTPS
 - [gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
 If you need smashing performance, get yourself some Gin.
 - [revel](https://github.com/revel/revel) - A high productivity, full-stack web framework for the Go language.
 - [gorm](https://github.com/jinzhu/gorm) - The fantastic ORM library for Golang, aims to be developer friendly (v2 is under development, PR based on master branch won't be accepted)